aws/aws-cdk-rfcs/text/353-cfn-registry-constructs.md

 query the CloudFormation Registry, and generate L1s for all the types based on their metadata and schema.

-The code generator will be implemented as a separate tool called [`cdk-import`](https://github.com/cdklabs/cdk-import).
+The code generator is implemented as a separate tool called [`cdk-import`](https://github.com/cdklabs/cdk-import).

 We can use the `ListTypes` API to list all the types in the registry (excluding native AWS resources):